-SE CTION I: BACKGROUND INFORMATION A. REPORT COMPLETION DATE FOR APPROVED JURISDICTIONAL DETERMINATION (JD): B. DISTRICT OFFICE, FILE NAME, AND NUMBER: CENAP-OP-R-2017-0135 Danish Oil and Natural Gas C. PROJECT LOCATION AND BACKGROUND INFORMATION: State: New Jersey County/parish/borough: Atlantic City: Atlantic Center coordinates of site (lat/long in degree decimal format): Lat.
-39.13419° N, Long.
-74.16692° W. Universal Transverse Mercator: Name of nearest waterbody: Atlantic Ocean Name of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows: Atlantic Ocean Name of watershed or Hydrologic Unit Code (HUC): 02040302 Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.
+COI poration ivial ma NC) c.
+PROJECT LOCATION AND BACKGROUND INFORMATION: State: Delaware County/parish/borough: New Castle City: Delaware City Center coordinates of site (lat/long in degree decimal format): Lat.
+39.576006° N, Long75.586360° W. Universal Transverse Mercator: Name of nearest waterbody: Delaware River Name of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows: n/a Name of watershed or Hydrologic Unit Code (HUC): 020402050705 Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.
 Check if other sites (e.g., offsite mitigation sites, disposal sites, etc) are associated with this action and are recorded on a different JD form.
-D. REVIEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY): Office (Desk) Determination.
-Date: 4 October 2017 Field Determination.
-Date(s): CTION II: SUMMARY OF FINDINGS A. RHA SECTION 10 DETERMINATION OF JURISDICTION. re Are "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the review at [Required] Waters subject to the ebb and flow of the tide.
+D. REVIEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY): ☐ Office (Desk) Determination.
+Date: 24-MAY-2022 ☐ Field Determination.
+Date(s): 02-DEC-2021 and 22-DEC-2021 SE( A. CTION II: SUMMARY OF FINDINGS RHA SECTION 10 DETERMINATION OF JURISDICTION. revi Are no "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the new area.
+[Required] Waters subject to the ebb and flow of the tide.
 Waters are presently used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce.
-Explain: В. CWA SECTION 404 DETERMINATION OF JURISDICTION.
-The re Are no "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
+Explain: CWA SECTION 404 DETERMINATION OF JURISDICTION.
+The ere Are no "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
 [Required] 1.
 Waters of the U.S. a.
 Indicate presence of waters of U.S. in review area (check all that apply): TNWs, including territorial seas Wetlands adjacent to TNWs Relatively permanent waters (RPWs) that flow directly or indirectly into TNWs Non-RPWs that flow directly or indirectly into TNWs Wetlands directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs Impoundments of jurisdictional waters Isolated (interstate or intrastate) waters, including isolated wetlands b.
-Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: linear feet: width (ft) and/or 1 acres.
+Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: linear feet: width (ft) and/or acres.
 Wetlands: acres. c.
 Limits (boundaries) of jurisdiction based on: Pick List Elevation of established OHWM (if known): Non-regulated waters/wetlands (check if applicable): Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
+Explain: The subject isolated watland was determined to be non-jurisdictional.